dimitri-nicolo/calico/_includes/master/helm-install.md

 {%- if include.method == "full" %}

+### Configure Elastic storage

+The bundled ElasticSearch operator is configured to use a `StorageClass` called `tigera-elasticsearch`.

+Create a StorageClass with that name providing persistent storage that meets the requirements.

 ### Create values.yaml for {{ site.prodname }} Core

 In this step, you create a values.yaml file with your configuration values to build a running cluster.